 Lastly, it is said that, unlike Halloween, Dia de los Muertos isn’t scary, and that’s why it shouldn’t be celebrated alongside scarier Halloween traditions like ghosts and zombies.
 How’s this for not scary: Mictecacihuatl, The Lady of the Dead, was sacrificed as an infant; during that sacrifice she had all her skin flayed off.
 Her jaw was then torn open so she could spend eternity consuming stars during the day.
 Her husband, Mictlantecuhtli, wore a necklace of human eyeballs.

 I dunno … sounds pretty scary to me.

-At a time when most witches are just happy to practice their faith without anyone screaming for them to be burned at the stake, this new offensive by Catholics seems particularly silly.
-It also seems rather hypocritical that Catholics would say anything - at all, ever - about others “appropriating” their culture.
-Especially since Dia de Muertos has lost the one thing that tied it to ancient, Mesoamerican pagan tradition: Honoring Mictecacihuatl.
+At a time when most witches are happy to practice their faith without anyone screaming for them to be burned at the stake, this new offensive by social justice warriors on behalf of Catholicism seems particularly silly.
+Especially since Dia de los Muertos has lost the one thing that tied it to ancient, Mesoamerican pagan tradition: Honoring Mictecacihuatl.

-I dunno … maybe Americans should distance themselves from sugar skulls.
-Calavera, and more specifically, sugar skulls, were brought to the New World by European Conquerers, ergo, sugar skulls are a symbol of white, European, Catholic oppression.
-Even the sugar with which the skulls are made was only available because of slave labor in the Caribbean.
-These “traditions” were meant not to honor but to replace a beloved indigenous deity with Catholic swag … so maybe we shouldn’t want to borrow it.
+I dunno … maybe Americans should distance themselves from sugar skulls?
+Calavera, and more specifically, sugar skulls, were brought to the New World by European Conquerers, ergo, sugar skulls are a symbol of white, European, Catholic oppression and slavery.
+The sugar with which the skulls are made was only available because of slave labor in the Caribbean.
+These “traditions” were meant not to honor, but to replace, a beloved indigenous deity with Catholic swag … so maybe we shouldn’t want to borrow it.

 © 2017 Carrie Peterson